DigitalCarleton/QuireMaker2026/README.md

 ## How to run it

 The tool uses JavaScript modules, and most browsers will not run those if you just double-click `index.html`.
 You need to open it through a small local server.
-It takes one command.

 1. Download or clone this project.
 2. Open a terminal in the project folder and start a server: